Vyborg–Petrozavodsk offensive: Aftermath

-Based on documents found after 1991 in Russia the most important point of the plan - the destruction of Finnish forces in Karelian Isthmus in a determined time and reaching a certain line (Kotka) - had failed.
+Based on documents found after 1991 in Russia the most important point of the plan – the destruction of Finnish forces in Karelian Isthmus in a determined time and reaching a certain line (Kotka) – had failed.
 Despite that, the psychological effect of the offensive on the Finnish leadership should not be underestimated.
 Even though the Finns had stopped the offensive at the Karelian Isthmus after 100 km and the Battle of Ilomantsi had shown that the Finnish army was still a viable fighting force, it was estimated that should the Soviet offensive continue at its full strength, the Finnish army would be able to last for three months at most.
 For Finland the overall situation required peace especially when Germans had not much chance to keep Finns on their side longer.
 At the same time western allies had already made their crucial breakthrough in Normandy and were driving fast to the east.

 During the height of the offensive in June 1944, the Finns asked for negotiations and the Soviets responded with a demand for surrender, which in Finland was interpreted as an ambiguous demand for unconditional surrender and rejected.
 After the fighting had reached a stalemate in August 1944, another attempt to seek peace was made by Finland.
 In September 1944 the Soviets offered peace terms that were roughly the same as in April 1944, though some of the demands, which had been seen by the Finns as impossible to concede to, were reduced.
 The $600 million war reparations were halved and the time to pay them off was extended.
 This was probably in part brought about by international pressure exerted on the Soviets, especially by the U.S. and Britain.
 However, after the ceasefire the Soviets demanded that payments be based on 1938 prices which nearly doubled the actual amount to be paid, and so the Finns complained that the Soviets only pretended to lower the reparations.

 Despite not achieving all of the goals set by the Stavka, the offensive forced Finland from the war and to accept Soviet peace terms, or at least was an important factor leading to the ceasefire negotiations that were resumed a month after the offensive had ended.

+In Soviet propaganda, this offensive was listed as one of Stalin's ten blows.